 Dendritic cells are important innate immune cells that play a key role in shaping the body’s immune response.
-They mainly arise in the bone marrow and circulate in the blood to reach the sites where they are required.
+These cells mainly arise in the bone marrow and circulate in the blood to reach the sites where they are required.

-For example, the in vivo activation of dendritic cells using microbe fragments causes their rapid production of interleukin (IL)-12, a cytokine that aids the activation of naïve CD4+ T cells and their movement towards T helper cells.
-This eventually leads to the immune system being primed and activated to attack any cells in the body that present the antigen originally displayed on the surface of the dendritic cell.
+For example, the in vivo activation of dendritic cells using microbe fragments causes their rapid production of interleukin (IL)-12, which is a cytokine that aids the activation of naïve CD4+ T cells and their movement towards T helper cells.
+This eventually leads to the priming and activation of the immune system to attack any cells in the body that present the antigen originally displayed on the surface of the dendritic cell.

-The very important role dendritic cells play in shaping the T cell response to antigens makes these cells popular research targets for the development of immune-modulating therapies for conditions such as autoimmune disease, cancer and graft-versus-host disease.
-Knowledge and understanding of dendritic cells has significantly grown over the last three decades, but the use of these cells as a form of immunotherapy is still in the very early stages.
+The very important role that dendritic cells play in the shaping of the T cell response to antigens makes these cells popular research targets for the development of immune-modulating therapies for conditions such as autoimmune disease, cancer, and graft-versus-host disease.
+The knowledge and understanding of dendritic cells have significantly grown over the last three decades; however, the use of these cells as a form of immunotherapy is still in its very early stages.